-Ransomware as a service increases the risk of a slow attack
+Ransomware-as-a-Service increases the risk of a slow cloud attack

 Ransomware used to be simpler.
 Unknowing recipients would click on a link in an email, and immediately everything on their network would get encrypted.
 Admins knew when the attack occurred and exactly from when they needed to restore data.
 Now, ransomware has become much more complex.
 Attackers can gain access to a network and sometimes wait weeks or even months before they decide to deploy their malware.
 The problem with this is that it can be challenging to know how far back you have to go to get a copy of your data before they have access to your system.

 Ransomware-as-a-Service (RaaS) increases the threat of a slow attack.
 This tactic uses out-of-the-box ransomware tools sold via subscription services to affiliates who execute the attacks.
 These affiliates earn a percentage from each successful ransom payment as a result of an attack.
 These threats continue to evolve, driven by the potential money they can make.
 Once these human-operated attacks occur, the attackers can make calculated decisions informed by the data available to them due to their infiltration.
 This method allows them to use varied attack patterns designed to make the most of their attack on the system.